SaminYaser-work/SaminYaser-work.github.io/content/post/wordcloud/index.md

 `numpy` and `PIL` are needed if you want generate the word cloud in a specific shape, so it can be ommitted if your are not interested in that.

-`tqdm` is to show a nice progress bar.

 `Counter` is recommended if you have a large dataset and low on RAM.

 ## Removing Stop Words
 Stop words are words which are not important to the meaning of the text.
 They are usually used most frequently in the text.
-So, generating a wordcloud without filtering stop words will not give us the most meaningful result.
+So, generating a wordcloud with stop words will not give us the most meaningful result.
+Look at the figure below and see for yourself.

+{{< figureCupper
+img="wc3.png"
+caption="Bengali Wordcloud with stop words" command="Resize"
+options="700x" >}}

 Easiest way to remove stop words are to use [bnlp-toolkit](https://pypi.org/project/bnlp-toolkit/) library.
 This is how you do it.